How to Remove (Delete) Blank Rows in Excel?

 - Identify blank rows using the formula and delete

 - Use the filter to find the blank and delete

 #1 – Manually Remove (Delete) Blank Rows in Excel

-If we are working with the small amount of data it is not that a time-consuming process to remove blank rows in excel.
+If we are working with a small amount of data, it is not that a time-consuming process to remove blank rows in excel.

-Below is the data I have which has totally 3 blank rows in the entire data range.
+Below is the data I have, which has a total of 3 blank rows in the entire data range.

 In these cases, we need not use special skills to remove blank rows from excel.

-Step 1: Select the entire blank row using Shift + Space key.
+- Step 1: Select the entire blank row using the Shift + Space key.

 Note: Shift + Space is the shortcut key to select the entire row

-Step 2: once the entire row has selected, we can use a couple of options to remove the entire blank row in excel.
+- Step 2: once the entire row has been selected, we can use a couple of options to remove the entire blank row in excel.